Ergodicity of explicit logarithmic cocycles over IETs: Construction of the good rigidity sets

 \item If $k = d$, then $|T^{q_\alpha^n - 1}(a_\alpha^n) - l_\alpha| = \eta|I_\alpha^n| = |T^{q_\alpha^n}(a_\alpha^n) - l_{\overline{\alpha}}| $ and

 \end{enumerate} \end{lemma}

-\begin{proof} It is a well-known fact that the discontinuities of a given IET appear as images of the discontinuities of any of its Rauzy-Veech inductions.
-Since $T$ has well-positioned discontinuities at time $m_n$, the permutation of the maps $T_n$ is the same as that of $T$.
-Moreover, if $1 < \pi_0(\alpha) < d$ then and if $\pi_0(\alpha) = d$ then
+\begin{proof} { Let $(m_j)_{j \in \N}\subseteq \N$ be a sequence of $(\nu, \delta, M)$-good times and let $n:=m_j$ for some $j\in\N$ be one of such times.} It is well-known that the {endpoints} of a given IET satisfying the Keane condition belong to the orbits under $T$ of the {endpoints of any of the IETs in its Rauzy-Veech induction orbit.
+Since by Condition \ref{cond:good_derivative} of Definition~\ref{def:goodtimes}, for any $n\in \N$, $T$ has well-positioned discontinuities at time $m_n$,} so in particular the permutation of the IET $T_n$ is the same as that of $T$ and for any $\alpha\in\mathcal{A}$ such that $1 < \pi_0(\alpha) < d$,

-Taking this into account, the lemma now follows by applying Lemma \ref{lem:rigid_interval} to the renormalizations of the IETs $T_n$ to the unit interval. \end{proof}